grpc/proposal/A6-client-retries.md

 ```

 #### Throttling Configuration
-Throttling configuration applies to all services and methods on a given server, and so can only be set per-server name.
+Throttling configuration applies to all services and methods on a given server, and so can only be set per-server process.
 The following configuration throttles retry attempts and hedged RPCs when the client's ratio of failures to successes exceeds ~10%.

 ```
 "retryThrottling": {